3milychu/met-erials/README.md

 Met.erials is a web desktop application created in Parsons MSDV Major Studio in collaboration with the Metropolitan Museum of Art in New York, NY.

-Advisors:
+Advisors:<br>
-Instructor, Parsons: Richard The
+Instructor, Parsons: Richard The<br>
-General Manager of Collection Information, MET: Jennie Choi
+General Manager of Collection Information, MET: Jennie Choi<br>

 ## Summary